nginx/unit-docs/source/configuration.rst

    {
        "action": {
-           "share": "/www/data/static$uri",
+           "share": "/www/$host/static$uri",
-           "chroot": "/www/data/",
+           "chroot": "/www/$host/",
            "follow_symlinks": false,
            "traverse_mounts": false
        }
    }

-Here, :file:`www/` and :samp:`data/` can be symlinks or mount points, but any symlinks and mount points beyond them, including the :file:`static/` portion, won't be resolved.
+Here, :file:`www/` and interpolated :samp:`$host` can be symlinks or mount points, but any symlinks and mount points beyond them, including the :file:`static/` portion, won't be resolved.

 .. nxt_details:: Details

-   Suppose you want to serve files from a share that itself includes a symlink (say, :file:`data/` in our example) but disable any symlinks inside the share.
+   Suppose you want to serve files from a share that itself includes a symlink (let's assume :samp:`$host` always resolves to :samp:`localhost` and make it a symlink in our example) but disable any symlinks inside the share.

    Initial configuration:

    .. code-block:: json

       {
           "action": {
-              "share": "/www/data/static$uri",
+              "share": "/www/$host/static$uri",
-              "chroot": ":nxt_hint:`/www/data/ <Now, any paths accessible via the share are confined to this directory>`" }
+              "chroot": ":nxt_hint:`/www/$host/ <Now, any paths accessible via the share are confined to this directory>`" }
       }

-   Let's create a symlink to :file:`/www/data/static/index.html`:
+   Create a symlink to :file:`/www/localhost/static/index.html`:

    .. code-block:: console

+      $ mkdir -p /www/localhost/static/ && cd /www/localhost/static/
-      $ cat > /www/data/static/index.html <<EOF
+      $ cat > index.html << EOF

             > index.html
             > EOF

-      $ ln -s index.html /www/data/static/symlink
+      $ ln -s index.html /www/localhost/static/symlink

    If symlink resolution is enabled (with or without :samp:`chroot`), a request that targets the symlink works: